Zain-ul-Abdin45/Analytics-Engineer-Project/data/data_design_document.md

 ## Data Types and Constraints

-- IDs are implemented as variable-length character strings (varchar(50))
+- IDs are implemented as variable-length character strings (varchar(50)) due to being GUIDs
 - Timestamps include timezone information
-- Country codes use standard 3-character format
+- Country codes use the ISO-standard 3-character format
 - Prices are stored with high precision (numeric(18,10))
 - Delivery times are stored as bigint values (days)

 ## ETL Process Flow

-1. Raw client and part data is loaded into `clients` and `parts`
+1. Raw client and part data are loaded into `client_part_collection_sample` and `parsed_sonar_data`
-2. Sonar web scraping results are stored in `sonar_results`
+2. Sonar web scraping results are then cleaned and moved into `sonar_results`
-3. ETL processes parse and clean this data into `parsed_sonar_data`
+3. ETL processes parse and clean this data into `parts`, `clients_region`, `suppliers` & `regions`
 4. Analysis queries primarily work with the parsed data table

 This database design supports the visualization dashboard by providing clean, structured data that can be efficiently queried for geographic, supplier, price, and quality analysis.